raseshdesai/dockerized-spring-boot-service-1/README.md

 Dockerized Spring Boot Service 1
 =================================

-To start the application without docker using IntelliJ
+To start the application using IntelliJ (without maven or docker)

     Run using IntelliJ

     http://localhost:8080

-To run application using Maven
+To run application using Maven (without docker)

     $ mvn package && java -jar target/spring-boot-service-1-0.0.1-SNAPSHOT.jar

-To run docker
+To start docker

     From Applications or Launch Pad -> Docker QuickStart Terminal